 Training design builds upon the information gathered during the training analysis to define specific training objectives, content and instructional design (curriculum) to deliver training to achieve intended results.
 This includes the selection of methods, activities and training materials most suitable for the specific M&E training needs, audience, resources, and instructional setting identified during the analysis stage.
-Once these have been determined, you are ready to start developing the M&E training.
-This chapter provides practical guidance, checklists, examples and additional resources to support:
+Key topics include: identifying training and learning objectives; organizing instructional content; and designing training curriculum, evaluation and follow-up.

 Chapter 9 – Training Development and Preparation

-Training implementation “operationalizes” what has been designed and developed to achieve training objectives.
+Training implementation operationalizes what has been designed and developed to achieve training objectives.
 It is when learning occurs, which involves various activities where people interact with training content and each other, experiencing, practicing and reviewing M&E concepts and practices.
 For the trainer, this involves the management of training activities, participants, the training environment and the overall learning process.
-Therefore, in this chapter we provide an overview of key practices for effective training facilitation, (which are later complemented with specific examples of M&E training activities and methods in Part 3 of the book).
-Key topics covered in this chapter include:
+Key topics covered in this chapter include: effective communication and use of questions; using training aids; facilitating discussion and group dynamics; training monitoring and feedback; co-facilitation; cultural competence; handling disruptive behavior; time management; and specific tips for training introductions, activity facilitation, and closing.

 Chapter 11 – Training Evaluation